floriandanielit/homebrewlib/README.md

 ## Installation
-Include the minified version of the library (`homebrewlib.min.js`) you can find in the subfolder `browser` of this module:
+Include the minified version of the library (`homebrewlib.min.js`) you can find in the subfolder `dist` of this module:
 ```
 <script src="homebrewlib.min.js"></script>
 ```
 In order to make this work, you do not need to install first the library in node.js.
 Just download the referenced `homebrewlib.min.js` and add it to the source files of your application.